enkomio/ProgramUpdater/README.md

 It was created with the following intents:

 * to be very easy to use and to integrate
-* to provide an high security process
+* to provide an high secure process
-* to be efficient, if your new release just changed one file you don't need to download the full application but only the changed files
+* to be efficient, this means that if your new release just changed one file you don't need to download the full application but only the changed files
-* to be autoconsistent, you don't need any other external software (web server, database, ...)
+* to be autoconsistent, you don't need any other external software (web server, database, ...) to create an update solution

 ## Core Concepts

 The framework can be used via the command line tools or by integrating it in your web application.
-In both case, the process to release a new update is composed of the following three steps:
+In both cases the process to release a new update is composed of the following three steps:

 * Create the metadata related to the new update
-* Push the metadata to the update server (this step can be merged with the above one)
+* Push the metadata to the update server (this step can be merged with the one above)
-* Run the updated from the client
+* Run the update program from the client

 In order to setup an update process you need:

 * A folder where all the metadata are saved
-* To follow a naming convention for your update file (only zip file are supported for now)
+* To follow a naming convention for your update file (only zip file are supported for now).
+The convention is that the name must be something like: MyApplication.1.2.3.zip.
-* Generate and distribute the encryption key (this process is done automatically on first start)
+* To generate and distribute the encryption key (this process is done automatically on first server execution)

-Find below some examples that describe how to use the framework.

 ## Configuration File

-All the command line options can also be specified in the given configuration file for each tool.
+All the command line options can also be specified in the given configuration file for each tools.
 The deafult name for the configuration file is **configuration.json** and it is in JSON format.
 If a command line value is specified it will take precedence over the value set in the configuration file.

 # Examples